weipeng/gossipcala/README.md

 ## Instruction
 ### Build and Run
-In the sequel, one can run sbt to build the project using the following command:
+One can run sbt to build the project using the following command:
 ```
 sbt clean compile
 ```
-One option to run the simulations is by:
+One option to run the simulations is using
 ```
 sbt run
 ```

 ## Dependency of Python